1,1-Difluoroethylene

 1,1-Difluoroethylene, also known as vinylidene fluoride, is a hydrofluoroolefin.
-It is a flammable gas.
+This colorless, flammable gas is a difluorinated derivative of ethylene.
 Global production in 1999 was approximately 33,000 metric tons.
-It is primarily used in the production of fluoropolymers such as polyvinylidene fluoride.
+It is primarily used in the production of fluoropolymers such as polyvinylidene fluoride and FKM.

 Preparation

-1,1-Difluoroethylene can be prepared by elimination reaction from a 1,1,1-trihaloethane compound, for example, loss of hydrogen chloride from 1-chloro-1,1-difluoroethane:.
+1,1-Difluoroethylene can be prepared by elimination reaction from a 1,1,1-trihaloethane compound, for example, loss of hydrogen chloride from 1-chloro-1,1-difluoroethane:

 or loss of hydrogen fluoride from 1,1,1-trifluoroethane: